Image: North Bar Gates closed (with PC Jones), Beverley c.1900 (archive ref PO-1-14-194)

 Please note that admission registers and log books less than 100 years old are closed because of the personal information they contain.
 You must make a Freedom of Information right of access request.

 What is it?
 School archives often contain the head teacher's log books, with a daily record of school life, and admission registers.
 The archives of the East Riding County Council also have information about schools, such as reports of inspectors or plans of school buildings.
 Following the Elementary Education Act of 1870, legislation required schools to be built to fill the gaps in the previously patchy provision; and the school leaving age was raised to 12 years.
-Another outcome of the Act was the requirements of the head teacher to write a daily log and complete an admissions book.
-These log books can contain references to subjects that had a big influence upon school life at the time, such as the weather, epidemics and illness, harvesting and financial considerations.
+Another outcome of the Act was the requirement of the head teacher to write a daily log and complete an admissions book.
+These log books can contain references to subjects that had a big influence on school life at the time, such as the weather, epidemics and illness, harvesting and financial considerations.
 They make fascinating and insightful reading.
-References to the First and Second World Wars and their impact upon the school may also include the admissions of evacuees.
+References to the First and Second World Wars and their impact on the school may also include the admissions of evacuees.

 What we have: We hold archives from East Riding schools and also some schools in Hull that used to be run by Humberside County Council.
-We also hold a series of school grant plans 1844-1873.
+We also hold a series of school grant plans from 1844-1873.
 We have archives from two independent schools:

 There are also archives from two reformatory schools:

 Research tips: The records which generally are of most use to family historians are the admission registers.
 These can include the name and address of the child and parents, the child's date of birth, the date of admission and often the date they left school.
-Take a look at the inspectors' reports where comments range from the short and pithy to praiseworthy.
+Take a look at the inspectors' reports where comments range from short and pithy to praiseworthy.
 They also mention the conditions under which schools had to operate.
 Collections of these reports date from the early 1920s to the late 1940s/early 1950s.

 Other sources: It has never been compulsory for schools to deposit their records with the Treasure House, and others that are still in existence may still remain with the schools themselves, so it is always worth making further enquiries if you are looking at changes in education.

-It is also worth seeking out old school photos.
+It is also worth seeking out old-school photos.
 They were first very popular soon after the 1870s; other years of note for photos are 1902-1913 and again around the 1930s.
 However, they do not tend to be accompanied by the names of the pupils or the teachers.
 Again, schools may have their own collections.

 What is it?
 The VCH is an encyclopaedic record of England's places and people, from earliest times to the present day, and aims to provide a definitive history of every county in England.
 This major, contemporary reference work tells the story of the region to date, with a history for each town and village, and some entries will even include a translation of sections of the Domesday Book.
 Begun in 1899, and named after Queen Victoria, the VCH has earned an international reputation for its high scholastic standards and mass of accurate data.
 Work is still being carried out by professional historians using original documents to add to the volumes.